Avoid Automatic Fails on Driving Test for Virginia

 The evaluator can send you home for failing to put on the proper footwear on the day of your test.
 Make sure that your shoes are appropriate for safe driving.
 Sneakers and other low-heeled shoes are ideal.

-Avoid options with an open heel, such as flip-flops or sandals.
+Avoid shoes with an open heel, such as flip-flops or sandals.
 It's also best to avoid high heels, as the heel can get caught under the floor mat and impede braking or accelerating.

 Know the Road Test Point System

-If you make fewer than five driving errors and perform zero unsafe driving maneuvers, you'll pass this portion of the test.
-Incurring five or more driving errors will result in an automatic failure, as will performing even one unsafe driving maneuver.
+Incurring ten or more driving errors will result in an automatic failure, as will performing even one critically unsafe driving maneuver.
 Avoid critical mistakes during testing as listed above.
+But make fewer than ten driving errors and perform zero "automatic fail" driving maneuvers, and you'll pass the test!

 Arrive Early With The Right Documentation